parapluu/Concuerror/CONTRIBUTING.md

 ## I want to suggest a feature.

-* **Take a moment to check whether a similar feature has not already been requested** by searching Github's [Issues][Issues].
-If you find a relevant Issue, feel free to leave a comment there.
+* **Take a moment to check whether a similar feature has already been requested** by searching Github's [Issues][Issues].
+If you find a relevant Issue, leave a comment there.

 * Apart from the main repository, take a look at the Issues page of the developer's own fork: [@aronisstav Issues][aronisstav Issues]